-- call in advance to coordinate a time and place
+- call the Elections Department in advance to coordinate a time and place

-- have an assistant make the request inside the polling place
+- have an assistant make the request inside the voting location

-We can arrange to have an accessible van pick you up and take you to the polls to vote.
+We can arrange to have an accessible van pick you up and take you to a voting location to vote.
 Please call prior to Election Day to make an appointment.